A home that contains the world

 She is "always intrigued by a space that displays a variety of aesthetic eras and textures", and during her travels, she searches for local antique markets and shops.
 "Nothing beats the feeling of finding a unique piece that touches the heart," she says.

-As such, she decided that her home would be designed as a melting pot of influences, housing "an assembly of my fondest memories in life", and featuring a mixture and balance of texture, materials, periods and patina.
+As such, she decided that her home would be designed as a melting pot of influences, housing "an assembly of my fondest memories in life" and featuring a mixture and balance of textures, materials, periods and patina.

 For a start, two old-fashioned bicycles form an attractive tableau perched atop the entryway's checkerboard flooring, which features reclaimed antique Carrara marble and bluestone tiles imported from the Netherlands.

-A pair of framed 17th-century maps of China and the Netherlands (the couple's home countries) lend period charm, while the glass balustrade and cantilevered wood treads of the minimalist staircase afford unblocked views of the entire ground level.
+A pair of framed 17th-century maps of China and the Netherlands (the couple's home countries) lend period charm, while the cantilevered wood treads of the minimalist staircase afford unblocked views of the entire ground level.

 As a nod to the charming old villa in Tuscany where the couple held their wedding party, she settled on a Mediterranean-inspired living room and courtyard before adding a modern farmhouse kitchen and a colonial-style master bedroom and bathroom to the mix.